4k is a term we’ve all come across while reading about videography, but is it worth it to shoot and edit in that high a resolution?

 Stabilisation of footage also works better with a 4k base, for the same reason – the stabilised image is cropped around the edges.

-Chroma key work works better with 4k resolution, as the extra pixel density allows the editing software to distinguish better between the actual subject and the green screen backdrop.
+Chroma key works better with 4k resolution, as the extra pixel density allows the editing software to distinguish better between the actual subject and the green screen backdrop.

 Finally, 4k video can be used as a still photography mode.
 Shooting stills gets limited by the ability of the camera shutter to open and shut, but 4k video at 30fps is literally 30 stills shot every second.
 Of course, it won’t be as great as a still shot, but for fast moving subjects like cars or a horse race, it can be used very effectively.